lakshmankolasani/SpotifyChartsDataPreparation/README.md

 Target audience for this Dashboard are assumed as Artists or Record Labels who would like to keep a tab on the top trending tracks and their audio features.

-The Interactive Dashboard shows list of top 10 Tracks, their audio features, 30 seconds song previews, and their trends over past 3 weeks.
+The interactive Dashboard shows list of top 10 Tracks, their audio features, 30 seconds song previews, and their trends over past 3 weeks.

 Running the code will output 2 data files to be used to create Tableau Dashboard.